Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Most shareholders don’t want their personal information to be a public record, and nobody wants the responsibility to be available at a physical address during all business hours.
 So using a registered agent service is your best option here.

-Incfile has registered agent services available in all 50 states.
+Bizee has registered agent services available in all 50 states.
 This is appealing for corporations that plan to grow and establish a presence in multiple locations.
-You can use Incfile as your registered agent service in each state where you operate.
+You can use Bizee as your registered agent service in each state where you operate.

-The service starts at $119 per year, but your first year is free when you incorporate a business with Incfile.
+The service starts at $119 per year, but your first year is free when you incorporate a business with Bizee.

 Step 5 – Prepare and File Your Articles of Incorporation

 The articles of incorporation, also known as the corporate charter or certificate of incorporation, are the official legal documents used to register a corporation with a state in the US.

 The paperwork contains information like the business name, what the business does, address, registered agent, and the classes of stock being issued.
 Shareholder information will also be listed in the documents.

 It’s essential to get these documents filed accurately and timely.
 Doing it on your own opens yourself up to human error, which can delay the process and add to your overall cost.
 But this service is included in every Bizee formation package, including the free plan.

 You’ll also have the option to expedite the formation process if needed.